What are Hyperhidrosis Injections?

 Is there any preparation needed before having Hyperhidrosis Injections?

-All patients interested in treatment need to have an initial consultation with a Dermatologist.
+Treatment is offered through our cosmetic dermatology department, London Real Skin.
+You can find more information about the treatment here.
+All patients interested in treatment need to have an initial consultation with a Clinician.
 They will assess your suitability for treatment and other components to the treatment plan for managing excessive sweating.
 There are certain medications you should stop taking before receiving Botox(c) injections such as the ones mentioned above.
-Your dermatologist will be able to advise you on any other precautions you may require during your consultation prior to treatment.
+Your clinician will be able to advise you on any other precautions you may require during your consultation prior to treatment.
 Depending on the area being treated, we would recommend wearing loose, comfortable clothing and footwear.

 What aftercare is required for Hyperhidrosis Injections?